srampinogroup/coding-in-chemistry/verlet/verlet-1.md

-Monitor the energy conservation during your simulations: for each of the above simulations, have your program print the difference between the total (kinetic plus potential) energy at the initial and finale times.
+Monitor the energy conservation during your simulations: for each of the above simulations, have your program print the difference between the total (kinetic plus potential) energy at the initial and final times.

 ## Guidelines and tips